- How is gallbladder cancer treated?

-For gallbladder cancers that are resectable, chemotherapy may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
+For resectable gallbladder cancers, chemo may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
 This is called adjuvant treatment.
-Doctors aren't yet sure how useful it is in the treatment of gallbladder cancer.
+Doctors aren’t yet sure how useful it is in treating gallbladder cancer.

-Chemotherapy may also be used (with or without radiation therapy) for more advanced cancers.
-Chemotherapy does not cure these cancers, but it may help shrink or slow the growth of tumors for a time.
+Chemo may also be used (with or without radiation therapy) for more advanced cancers.
+Chemo does not cure these cancers, but it might shrink or slow the growth of tumors for a time.
 This may help relieve symptoms from the cancer, and may help people live longer.

-Doctors give chemotherapy in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
-Chemotherapy cycles generally last about 3 to 4 weeks.
-Chemotherapy is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
+Chemo cycles generally last about 3 to 4 weeks.
+Chemo is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.

-Hepatic artery infusion: Because the chemotherapy given into a vein is not always helpful, doctors have studied giving it a different way – directly into the hepatic artery.
+Hepatic artery infusion: Because giving chemo into a vein is not always helpful for gallbladder cancer, doctors have studied giving it a different way – directly into the hepatic artery.
 This is called hepatic artery infusion or HAI.
 Since the hepatic artery supplies most gallbladder tumors, more chemo goes to the tumor.
 The healthy liver then removes most of the remaining drug before it can reach the rest of the body.
 This can lessen the chemo side effects.
-HAI may help some people whose cancer was not removable by surgery to live longer, but more research is needed.
+HAI may help some people whose cancer couldn’t be removed by surgery live longer, but more research is needed.
 This technique may not be useful in some patients because it often requires surgery to insert a catheter into the hepatic artery, an operation that many gallbladder cancer patients may not tolerate well.